-Throughout Zone C, there is variability in tree size and the canopy characteristics.
+Throughout this community type, there is variability in tree size and the canopy characteristics.
 Overall, a majority of canopy specimens are < 30 cm DBH, but there are scattered clusters and individual specimens in the range of 30 to 60 cm DBH.
-This includes clusters of Red Oak in the elevated area close to Sandy Bay Road, where the community composition approaches that of the Oak Sugar Maple community (FOD9-1) encountered in Zone A.
+This includes clusters of Red Oak in the elevated area close to Sandy Bay Road, where the community composition approaches that of the Oak Sugar Maple community (FOD9-1) encountered in the front portions of Lots 1 and 2.

-Based on available information, the ecological function of the forest cover within Zone C is largely similar to that in Zone A. Zone C differs from Zone A in that it includes some forest that would be considered "interior" (i.e., forest that is more than 100 m from the outer forest edge).
-It also encompasses a few groundwater seepage locations which can support specific habitat functions.
+Based on available information, the ecological function of the forest cover within the FOD5 community is largely similar to that of the FOD9-1 and FOD3-1 communities.
+The FOD5 community differs in that it includes some forest that would generally be considered "interior" (i.e., forest that is more than 100 m from the outer forest edge), as depicted in Figure 3.
+It also encompasses a few groundwater seepage locations which can support specific habitat functions (also depicted in Figure 3).